kaimcbride/vimwiki/projects/solar-upgrade.md

 - [ ] Make new layout of items in the box
     - [ ] 2x Charge Controllers
     - [ ] Direct path from battery to the Inverter
-    - [ ] Remove Battery disconnecdt switch
+    - [ ] Remove Battery disconnect switch
     - [ ] Larger 12V fuseblock?
 Or external fuseblocks elsewhere?
     - [ ] Robust bus bar for 24V + and -
     - [ ] Label Wire Gauge Sizes